andrewkgithub/book_reviews/README.md

 # Book Reviews Web Application

 This is a web application that allows users to manage and recall information about books they've read.
-Inspired by Derek Sivers' website, the application integrates with the Open Library Covers API to fetch book covers and utilizes a PostgreSQL database for data persistence.
+The application integrates with the Open Library Covers API to fetch book covers and utilizes a PostgreSQL database for data persistence.

 ## Features